 Still at blueprint stage are a modest astronomical observatory, and a dojo for martial arts and general group activities.

 In the surrounding area there are a few marked hiking paths, along historical and natural points of interest, including some millennial trees.
 There's very little of civilization accessible at a walking range.
 At a short 20 minute walk from the farm you can have a swim at the dam in Odeleite, while a 15 minute drive will take you to the beach.
 We travel occasionally to town for supplies, and can easily arrange to drop and pickup people who want to explore the area in their free time.

 Thanks to the almost non-existent local human activity, we are frequently visited by a large diversity of wild fauna, spanning from the more common owls, foxes, boars and genets, to imperial eagles, Merops Apiasters, ichneumon herpestus.

 While we work on implementing a shady forest, task schedules are, besides finding the time for all the work that wants to be done and for our children so everyone is happy, mostly determined by the weather.
-Making for short working days in winter, and segmented early morning and evening work in summer, both averaging 5 working hours, of which we expect volunteers to participate 4 to 5 days a week.
+Making for short working days in winter, and segmented early morning and evening work in summer, both averaging 5 working hours, of which we expect volunteers to participate 5 days a week.

 We offer as accommodation a caravan suitable for one person or a couple at a time, built into a common area with kitchen, shower, recharging station, internet connection, washing machine.